nielssorensen/OpenEmu-wiki/Developers:-Translation-Guide-(First-Draft).md

 ###Preparation
 * Make sure no one is working on the language you want to translate ([Here](#translation-progress))
 * get OpenEmu source code (https://github.com/OpenEmu/OpenEmu/wiki/Compiling-From-Source-Guide)
-* download helper app https://www.dropbox.com/s/4shjhllw2t57gha/OELocalizer.zip (Source: https://github.com/cyco/OELocalizer)
+* download helper app https://www.dropbox.com/s/4shjhllw2t57gha/OELocalizer.zip (Source: https://github.com/cyco/OELocalizer).
+This is used translate strings that appear in code and to sync up changes in language files and source code.

 ###Setup